denozordec/remnawave-telegram-shop/readme.md

 The bot supports selective squad assignment to users:

+### Internal Squads (SQUAD_UUIDS)

-- Configure specific squad UUIDs in the `SQUADS_UUIDS` environment variable (comma-separated)
+- Configure specific squad UUIDs in the `SQUAD_UUIDS` environment variable (comma-separated)
 - If specified, only squads with matching UUIDs will be assigned to new users
 - If no squads match the specified UUIDs or the variable is empty, all available squads will be assigned
 - This feature allows fine-grained control over which connection methods are available to users

+### External Squad (EXTERNAL_SQUAD_UUID)

+- Configure a single external squad UUID in the `EXTERNAL_SQUAD_UUID` environment variable
+- When set, this external squad will be included in all user creation and update requests to the Remnawave API
+- The UUID is validated and parsed during application startup; invalid formats will prevent the application from starting
+- Leave empty to disable external squad assignment

 ## Plugins and Dependencies